diallodev221/upload-download-files/README.md

 - Java JDK 8 or higher
 - Node.js and npm
 - Angular CLI
-- MySQL or another relational database

 ## Getting started

 1. Clone the repository to your local machine
-2. Create a MySQL database
+2. Create a folder and give it name (uploads)
-3. Open `src/main/resources/application.yml` and configure the database connection settings
-4. Build and run the Spring Boot application using your favorite IDE or by running the command `mvn spring-boot:run` from the terminal or your run otpion in your IDE
+3. Build and run the Spring Boot application using your favorite IDE or by running the command `mvn spring-boot:run` from the terminal or your run otpion in your IDE
-5. Open a new terminal window and navigate to the `client` directory
+4. Open a new terminal window and navigate to the `client` directory
-6. Run the command `npm install` to install the required dependencies
+5. Run the command `npm install` to install the required dependencies
-7. Run the command `ng serve` to start the Angular development server
+6. Run the command `ng serve` to start the Angular development server
-8. Open a web browser and navigate to `http://localhost:4200` to access the application
+7. Open a web browser and navigate to `http://localhost:4200` to access the application

 ## Usage